Do you want to know what...

 What permits have been pulled on a property?

-All of this and more can be found by clicking on the PRO link and entering your City of Tucson address:
+All of this and more can be found by entering your City of Tucson address into Property Research Online:

 PRO - "Property Research Online" should be your 1st stop when researching an address in the City of Tucson.